moaz-shamim/reactJourney/12MegaBlog/QuickStart.md

 export default conf;
 ```

-"We implement a better approach to access environment variables by creating a folder named 'conf'/'config' Inside this folder, we create a file named 'Conf.js,' Inside our file we create one variable **conf** which is an _object_, and then we export this object key value pair.
+*"We implement a better approach to access environment variables by creating a folder named 'conf'/'config' Inside this folder, we create a file named 'Conf.js,' Inside our file we create one variable **conf** which is an _object_, and then we export this object key value pair.
-This allows us to avoid repeating 'import.meta.env' everywhere in our code, which could potentially lead to issues if you don't have access to it, causing your app to crash."
+This allows us to avoid repeating 'import.meta.env' everywhere in our code, which could potentially lead to issues if you don't have access to it, causing your app to crash."*

 Environment variable must be a string so wrap it into a string() method.

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 # Here we understand the concept of vendor-locking- By Creating appwrite Services - (Phase-03)